 You may be the parent, but your child is still his/her own person.
 In addition to listening to your child’s woes regarding screen time, guide them to set their own boundaries.
 Dr Taylor, a psychologist, has reported that when children are given the autonomy to make their own decisions, it teaches them responsibility and accountability.
 Letting your child set his/her own screen time rules will give them room to take ownership of their device use.

 It’s easy for us to punish our child when they misbehave, or sternly enforce new rules on them.
 But if doing so proves counterproductive because your child is able to maneuver around the iPhone parental controls that you’ve set, you might want to rethink your approach.
 Instead of punishing them or trying to take control of their phones, try incentivising them to spend less time on the screens.

-Not only is this a good way to incentivise your child to limit his/her own screen time, it also allows him/her to learn a new sport or pick up a new hobby!
+Not only is this a good way to incentivise your child to limit their own screen time, it also allows them to learn a new sport or pick up a new hobby!

 Explore our specifically designed products and services backed by eye health professionals to help keep your children safe online and their eyes healthy.